The Paradox of Choice: How Wealth and Opportunity Can Empower or Stifle Potential in Families

 Generational Wealth Presents A Paradox of Choice

-Children growing up with generational opportunity face a similar paradox.
-After all, doesn’t opportunity impact the choices available to family members?
-We tend to think that opportunity serves only to increase choice.
-When we think more broadly, however, it’s not hard to see how increased opportunity can also limit choice.
+Children growing up with generational opportunity face the same paradox of choice, but amplified.
+We tend to think that opportunity serves only to increase available choices.
+But when we think more broadly, it’s not hard to see how increased opportunity can also limit choice.

-So, the paradox: We all want to provide opportunity for our children because our intention is to empower them to lead happier, more fulfilled lives.
-Yet, the opportunity we’re able to provide as parents and grandparents may have the opposite effect—providing either too many options or the perception of limited options.
+So, the paradox: We all want to provide opportunities for our children because our intention is to empower them to lead happier, more fulfilled lives.
+Yet, the opportunities we’re able to provide as parents and grandparents may have the opposite effect—providing either too many options or the perception of limited options.

 One’s Identity and Purpose Must Drive How Wealth is Used (Not the Reverse)